BradleyA/git-TEST-commit-automation/hooks/README.md

 When creating a custom test case name it 'SA-<test-case-name-no-dot-001>' for Static Analysis (SA) or 'FVT-<test-case-name-no-dot-001>' for Funciotnal Verification Test.
 For example a Functional Verification Test that tests if the option '--help' works is named FVT-option-help-001).

-**Funciotnal Verification** is defined as the process of verifying that the design meets its specification from a functional perspective. ...
+**Funciotnal Verification (FVT)** is defined as the process of verifying that the design meets its specification from a functional perspective. ...
 Functional verification establishes that the design under test (DUT) implements the functionality of the specification correctly.

+**Static Analysis (SA)** is the examination of code prior to the program’s execution SA is code analysis, syntax, permission, code inspection, code review, etc.

 Place the expected results from the test case into a file with the same test case name but add '.expected' ('dot'expected).
 Pipe the output from the test case into a file with the same name but add '.test-case-output'.